 The Australian Bureau of Statistics uses optimisation methods in a range of applications.
 As well as “textbook” OR problems such as job allocation, we apply optimisation to some less conventional problems.
 I will concentrate on two examples:

 Secondary cell suppression occurs when we need to censor publication of some cells within a statistical table for privacy reasons.
 As well as suppressing the confidential cells (“primary suppression”) we often need to suppress additional cells in the table, so that readers cannot deduce the confidential data by “differencing” non-confidential cells.

 However, suppressing cells reduces the value of the published data.
 Hence, we need a method that minimises the “cost” of suppression (e.g. by assigning each cell a value) while guaranteeing adequate protection for confidential cells.
 This can be formulated as a mixed integer problem, but computation requirements quickly become high, especially for tables in more than two dimensions.

 Table balancing occurs in economics and demography, when we collect data from multiple sources that give different perspectives on the same phenomena: for instance, the sale of a car can be measured from both buyer’s and seller’s side.
 In such cases optimisation methods can help reconcile conflicting sources to produce a self-consistent and accurate estimate of what’s really going on.

-In this talk I will present a survey of some applications of optimization and game theory in equilibrium models for transportation systems.
-Starting from my early work on equilibrium flows for congested transit systems and some of the applications that these models have had along the years, I will move to more recent work on stochastic traffic equilibrium, risk-averse route choice, dynamic equilibrium, and the limiting behavior of the Price-of-Anarchy for highly congestion networks.
+In this talk I will present a survey of some applications of optimisation and game theory in equilibrium models for transportation systems.
+Starting from my early work on equilibrium flows for congested transit systems and some of the applications that these models have had along the years, I will move to more recent work on stochastic traffic equilibrium, risk-averse route choice, dynamic equilibrium, and the limiting behaviour of the Price-of-Anarchy for highly congestion networks.